Protect your customer data and your reputation with our state-of-the-art security

 In July 2021, members of the OWASP foundation announced a plan to refactor and update the OWASP Mobile Application Security Verification Standard (Big MASVS Refactoring).
 There were a number of driving factors, primarily around challenges related to controls and removing redundancies.
 We couldn’t agree more.

 In August 2021, we launched AppSweep, a free, developer-oriented mobile application security testing tool.
 Our philosophy on findings in AppSweep is to ensure they are relevant, actionable, and presented with clear recommendations on how to fix them.

 Our philosophy aligns with some of the stated goals of the MASVS v2 refactoring effort, in particular, the concept of ensuring actionability.

 “Make controls more specific so that they can be linked to very concrete and actionable MSTG test cases.”

 We recently made some updates to AppSweep to add support for additional findings that provide coverage for the OWASP MSTG (Mobile Security Testing Guide) security requirements.
-We also added a new filterable view of findings to make it easier for users to identify how the findings we report relate to the OWASP MASVS categories.
+We also added a new filterable view of findings to make it easier for users to identify how the findings we report relate to the OWASP MASVS Control Groups.